Arm Dexterity

 Requirements

-4. Returning the 10 kg cargo container to the starting area.
+- Returning the up to 10 kg cargo container safely to the starting area.
+The container may be carried, pulled, or pushed as required.

-2. Avoid damage to the GPO, additional damage to the Lander, or damage to the cargo by avoiding use of excessive force.
-This includes impacts and other movement greater than approximately 2G acceleration or 100N force on the controls or equipment.
+- Avoid damage to the GPO, additional damage to the Lander, or damage to the cargo by avoiding use of excessive force.
+This includes impacts and other movement greater than 2G acceleration or approximately 100N force impact on the controls or equipment.

 Documentation Provided

-1. Instruction manual for operation of the GPO and Lander.
+- Instruction manual for operation of the GPO and Lander: (Ground Power Operations Manual) (Email about the Lander)

-2. Dimensioned diagrams of the GPO panels including locations of buttons, switches, and displays.
+- Diagrams of the GPO Panels (PDF) (DWG) including locations of buttons, switches, and displays.

-3. Diagrams of the Lander including location of the access panel and GPO receptacle and specification of bolts which must be removed to open the access panel.
+- Diagrams of the Lander (PDF) (DWG) including location of the access panel and GPO receptacle and specification of bolts which must be removed to open the access panel.

-4. Diagrams for use of the GPO **connector **to interface with the Lander GPO receptacle.
+- Diagrams for use of the GPO connector (PDF) (DWG) to interface with the Lander GPO receptacle.

-5. Diagrams and weights of the provided hand tools.
+- Diagrams and weights of the provided hand tools

-1. Teams may bring any other tool into the field at their own discretion.
-This includes any tools they have created themselves to assist with the task or to assist the rover’s operation.
+- Teams may bring any other tool into the field at their own discretion.
+This includes any tools they have created themselves to assist with the task or to assist the rover’s operation, even a compatible GPO Connector.
 The weight of any additional tools or equipment is included in the total rover weight.

-3. An intervention may be used to place tools, including the task’s provided tools, on the rover after the start of the task.
+- An intervention may be used to re-place tools, including the task’s provided tools, on the rover after the start of the task.
 This is associated with the normal intervention penalty.

 Special Communications Conditions